Home Doh Ref

 });

-// Delegated events (assuming child elements with this class)
+// Delegated events (for child elements)

 this.e.on('click', '.child-element', (event) => {